Pelham-Lab/rhythmidia/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with Chronidia.
+This page details how to get started with Rhythmidia.